-The Lymphoma Research Foundation supports the following policy initiatives, which would increase federal investment in lymphoma research and funding for agencies like the U.S. Food and Drug Administration so that new lymphoma treatments can become available to patients faster.
+The Lymphoma Research Foundation supports increasing federal investment in lymphoma research and funding for agencies like the U.S. Food and Drug Administration so that new lymphoma treatments can become available to patients faster.
 These efforts include:

-- Increased funding for the National Institutes of Health (NIH) and the National Cancer Institute, including enhanced support for early career investigators whose innovative research has the potential to make noteworthy advancements in cancer
+- Increased funding for the National Institutes of Health (NIH) and the National Cancer Institute, including enhanced support for early-career investigators whose innovative research has the potential to make noteworthy advancements in cancer research.

-- Greater support for the nation’s clinical trials enterprise and improvements to infrastructure, including efficiencies to the clinical trial development process, maximization of secure data sharing and focus on patient-centered outcomes as well as inclusion of the patient voice in the drug development
+- Greater support for the nation’s clinical trials enterprise and improvements to infrastructure, including efficiencies to the clinical trial development process, with a focus on patient-centered outcomes and diversity.

-- Increased support for research and infrastructure for the development of new therapies for rare lymphoma subtypes and underserved populations, like adolescent and young adult lymphoma
+- Increased support for research and regulations that aid in the development of new therapies for rare lymphoma subtypes and underserved patient populations.

 The Lymphoma Research Foundation endorses legislation and regulations which seek to increase access to comprehensive lymphoma treatment and cancer survivorship care, including:

-- Public policies which ensure equal access to cancer treatment and meaningful health insurance coverage for people with lymphoma and the development of tools to assist physicians and investigators improve the quality of cancer care in the United
+- Public policies that ensure access to adequate and affordable health insurance coverage for people with lymphoma and protect access to quality cancer care, as well as maintaining coverage for pre-existing conditions.

-- Legislation and regulations which ensure equality of access (and equality of insurance coverage) to all approved anticancer regimens including, but not limited to oral and intravenous drugs, injections, cellular therapy, surgery, radiation and
+- Coverage standards in public and private health insurance systems to protect access to all approved anticancer regimens including, but not limited to oral and intravenous drugs, injections, cellular and gene therapy, surgery, radiation, and transplantation.

 - Implementation of policies which support the development of new therapies and clinical trials for rare diseases and policies which assist and encourage patient participation.

-The Lymphoma Research Foundation endorses legislation which recognizes the increased number of cancer survivors in the United States and the needs of people living with and after a lymphoma diagnosis.
+The Lymphoma Research Foundation endorses legislation that recognizes the increased number of cancer survivors in the United States and the needs of people living with and after a lymphoma diagnosis.
 These efforts include:

-- Polices that would increase funding for cancer survivorship research and the study of treatment side
+- Polices that would increase funding for cancer survivorship research and the study of treatment-related side effects.